waleedmebane/allsembly-prototype/docs/index.rst

 participants adjust their expressed confidence in positions by making new bets.
 A bet is supposed to represent the taking of a risk.
 Thus a participant is rational when their bet corresponds with what they actually believe.
-And participants will be constrained to only contribute logically consistent positions.
-See misc/notes.md for some further explanation.
+And participants will be constrained to contribute only logically consistent positions.
+See `misc/notes.md <https://github.com/waleedmebane/allsembly-prototype/blob/main/misc/notes.md>`_ for some further explanation.

 In the end, proposals will have probability estimates associated with them.
 Probability estimates might contain error.
 So the result gives us a clear